tpayne/kubernetes-examples/Falco/README.md

 -------------------
 To run the samples, please do the following steps.

-First, install the Falco (with sidekick and Kubeless)...
+First, install the Falco (with sidekick)...

     ./deployfalco.sh -s

+If you want to install Falco with Kubeless (which is no longer supported), then do...

+    ./deployfalco.sh -s -k

 If you want to install a custom ruleset, you can use...